emilymech/emilymech/content/publication/mech_kandhadai_federmeier_2022/index.md

 ---
-title: 'The last course of coarse coding: Hemispheric similarities in associative and categorical semantic processing'
+title: The last course of coarse coding: Hemispheric similarities in associative and categorical semantic processing

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here